erfan1374/snappfoodChallenge/README.md

 # snappfoodChallenge
-see project from develop or master branch
+see project on develop or master branch